ibm-cloud-docs/activity-tracker/manage_events.md

 * Events are automatically archived once a day in a compressed format **(.json.gz)**.
 Each event preserves its metadata.
 * Events are archived within 24-48 hours after you save the configuration.
-* When you configure archiving for the first time, the first archive file includes events for a set number of days:
+* After you configure archiving, the first archive file is created when the archiving process runs and there is data.
+* The first time the archive process runs, you get an archive file for each day that you have data.

     * The maximum number of days that is archived includes events for the past 30 days when the instance has a `30 day search` plan.